ElanMedoff/use-search-param-state/README.md

   stringify?: (valToStringify: TVal) => string;

   /**
-   * When calling the `setState` function returned by `useSearchParamState`, if `deleteEmptySearchParam` is set to `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.
+   * When setting the search param, if `deleteEmptySearchParam` is set to `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.
    *
    * `deleteEmptySearchParam` defaults to `false`.
    *
    * `deleteEmptySearchParam` can be passed to both `useSearchParamState` and `buildUseSearchParamState`.
 If `deleteEmptySearchParam` is passed to both, only the option passed to `useSearchParamState` is respected.
+The same applies to `setSearchParam` and `buildSetSearchParam`.
    */
   deleteEmptySearchParam?: boolean;

   /**
-   * When calling the `setState` function returned by `useSearchParamState`, if `deleteEmptySearchParam` is `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.
+   * When setting the search param, if `deleteEmptySearchParam` is `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.
    *
    * `isEmptySearchParam` defaults to the following function:
    *